Oceanus Procellarum: Exploration

 During the Apollo program, flight operations planners were concerned about having the optimum lighting conditions at the landing site, hence the alternative target sites moved progressively westward, following the terminator.
 A delay of two days for weather or equipment reasons would have sent Apollo 11 to Sinus Medii (designated ALS3) instead of ALS2—Mare Tranquillitatis; another two-day delay would have resulted in ALS5, a site in Oceanus Procellarum, being targeted.

-During the November 1969 Apollo 12 mission, astronauts (Charles) Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid nearly 165 meters from Surveyor 3 in Oceanus Procellarum.
+During the November 1969 Apollo 12 mission, astronauts Pete Conrad and Alan Bean landed the Lunar Module Intrepid nearly 165 meters from Surveyor 3 in Oceanus Procellarum.
 Their landing site has become known as Statio Cognitum (Latin, "to be known from experience").